 When not questioning my life choices (to quote one of Dora’s amusing throw-away lines, uttered by a teacher, of course), I write about movies and have been permitted the opportunity to parlay that love into teaching two periods of a writing class called Film Studies, where we watch, discuss and review films from various eras and genres.
 Each class consists of 35 seventh and eighth graders.
 Since Dora and the Lost City of Gold is several decades closer to their demographic than mine, I thought it would be interesting to show it to them and observe their reactions.
 And indeed it was.

-Like the students in my film class, Dora and the Lost City of Gold wasn’t at-all what I expected.
-It’s fast, silly fun and continuously inventive, amusingly self-aware while still holding reverence for its origins.
+As the students in my film class, Dora and the Lost City of Gold wasn’t at all what I expected.
+It’s fast, silly fun, and continuously inventive, amusingly self-aware while still holding reverence for its origins.
 One would have to be hopelessly cynical – or a perpetually angry seventh grader – not to play along.